research-team/memristive-spinal-cord/README.md

 ### Neuron to Nest

+In general there are two problems:
-In general the main problem is that Nest models do not have dual exponential as time constants.
+ - Nest models do not have dual exponential as time constants.
 Only aplha functions.
+ - Nest synapses implement inhibition by negative weights.
+Neuron synapses implement inhibition with Reversal Potential and their weights are positive.
+So it's a separate task to transform inhibitory positive weights from Neuron to negative weights of Nest.

 **IntFire4** does not have a counterpart in Nest.
 We use Nest's `iaf_psc_alpha` which uses an alpha function instead of a dual exponential for inhibitory tau.
 That is why `taui2=10` isn't used.
 **ExpSyn** does not have a counterpart in Nest.
-Example how can we achieve it.
+Example how can we achieve it for **excitation** only.
 Lets take an HH neuron with an `ExpSyn` on it `e=0, tau=0.8`.
 In Nest it would be:
 ```python
 neurons = nest.Create("hh_psc_alpha")
 nest.CopyModel("static_synapse","excitatory",{"weight":1.,  "delay":1.5})